-In 2007, the U.S. Environmental Protection Agency issued best practices for brake and clutch repair workers that exist on top of regulations set forth by the Occupational Safety and Health Administration.
+In 2007, the U.S. Environmental Protection Agency issued best practices for brake and clutch repair workers.
+These exist on top of regulations set forth by the Occupational Safety and Health Administration.

 Recommendations for Home Mechanics

 Do-it-yourself mechanics are not required by law to follow these safety measures at home.
-The agency strongly recommends that all automotive brake and clutch repair work be performed by professional auto mechanics.
+The agency strongly recommends that professionals handle all brake and clutch repair work.